LuisMPSilva01/Energy-Languages-PowerCap/README.md

 | **Temperature**  | Mean temperature in all cores (in Celsius degrees)                                                 |
 |    **Memory**    | Total physical memory assigned to the algorithm execution (in KBytes)                              |
 |  **PowerLimit**  | Power cap of the cores (in Watts)                                                                  |

-#### Side note

-The setup could not be provided as a Docker or virtual machine because the instructions that limit the CPU don't work on that environment.

 #### ACM Reference Format